Off to a Fresh Start-Up: How to Design The Business of Your Dreams

 Credit: 36 hours/3.6 CEU

-In order to reflect CUNY's decision to hold distance-learning courses through the summer, Learning Across America will be continuing in an online format.
+In order to reflect CUNY's decision to hold distance-learning courses, Learning Across America will be continuing in an online format.
 Online courses will be held for the same number of credits as our in-person option.
 Please email us with questions at firstname.lastname@example.org.

 It is a guide to creating your own business if you are considering entrepreneurism as a means to survive this new landscape.
 We will cover topics necessary for successful business creation including: mindset, ideation, planning, action, and strategy.